What is “Immunity Debt”?

 What we’re seeing is the result of the disease burden of so many respiratory viruses opportunistically infecting us.
 These waves of earlier, larger, nastier-feeling and globally co-occurring (thanks travel) colds will probably settle down.
 Increased hospitalisations of the very young, the elderly and those at greater risk from the inflammatory stresses put on our system by these pathogens will similarly get onto a new pattern.

-In the meantime, we need to do something about the quality of the air we inhale.
+In the meantime, we need to do something to improve the quality of the air we inhale.
 We could have dramatically reduced these multi-pathogen waves if our gathering places filtered and treated the air we share.
 If we wore decent P2 or N95 respirators (masks that filter out the airborne particles on which these pathogens hitch a ride), we could better protect ourselves and those around us.

-For some reason, I still can’t define, despite being hit on the head with the evidence for why, those we expect to lead and protect us have done next to nothing towards that end.
-They haven’t funded innovation or installation, they haven’t legislated new standards in light of new evidence nor educated, distilled or communicated the facts in the previous paragraph.
+For some reason, I still can’t define, despite being hit over the head with the evidence for why, those we expect to lead and protect us have done next to nothing towards that end.
+They haven’t funded innovation or installation, they haven’t legislated new standards in light of new evidence, nor educated, distilled or communicated the facts in the previous paragraph.
 Without leadership, it’s so much more difficult to keep ourselves safe in an interconnected, busy and often densely packed world.
 But we do have the tools.

 3 thoughts on “What is “Immunity Debt”?”